Network Coordinator: Pamela Williams (815) 599-8432 firstname.lastname@example.org

 It Takes a Village: Leveraging System Improvement to Change Postpartum Outcomes

-Stephenson County All Our Kids (AOK) Network is a community collaboration currently consisting of 33 service providers committed to ensuring more mothers access Postpartum Depression services so they can create a healthy bond with their baby resulting in fewer infants, babies, and children experiencing child abuse and neglect.
+Stephenson County All Our Kids (AOK) Network is a community collaboration currently consisting of over 60 service providers committed to ensuring more mothers access Postpartum Depression services so they can create a healthy bond with their baby resulting in fewer infants, babies, and children experiencing child abuse and neglect.
 Our collaborative work envisions a mental health system that is easy to access, navigate, and meets the needs of pregnant and parenting women.
 Stephenson County AOK Network recently expanded to include Carroll and Jo Daviess counties and will partner with new service providers to identify and fill gaps of services in those communities in FY23.

 Stephenson County is in rural Northwest Illinois and is populated with a mix of social service providers, public workers, and low-income families.
 Through analyzing data and partnering with parents, we learned not all mothers know about accessible mental health services available, have self-care tools they use daily to cope with stress, or feel supported in caring for their mental health.
 Our data shows Stephenson County residents reported experiencing 4.8 poor mental health days out of the week.
 Additionally, Stephenson County’s Mental Health Provider to Patient ratio is 420 to 1.